 , yoga, climbing

-Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Indonesia, Dominican Republic
+Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Indonesia, Mexico, Dominican Republic

 Dmitry co-founded Way to Russia with his friend Dan when he was a student at Moscow State University at 2001.
 Since then he's been responsible for every little thing from programming and web-design to promotion and writing.
 Currently Dmitry runs a network science research lab Nodus Labs